psychoinformatics-de/ipsy-docs/source/internal/data_center/medusa.rst

 .. todo:: Neurodebian has a package for >= Wheezy.
 When we upgrade, we can drop this external dep.

 IPMIutil is installed via their package at http://ipmiutil.sourceforge.net/FILES/

+.. todo:: I (Alex) am working to clean up ipmiutil's Debian package and get it into Debian proper.